Graffiti is an issue of permission. Unauthorized graffiti is an act of vandalism that constitutes the criminal offence of mischief.

 If your property or business is marked by graffiti, remove it as soon as possible.
 The quick removal of graffiti is the most effective means to prevent further acts of vandalism.

-If you witness an act of graffiti “in progress,” call the Hamilton Police Service at 9-1-1.
-Anyone wishing to provide anonymous information about an active graffiti vandal or graffiti crime should call Crime Stoppers at (905)522-TIPS.
+If you witness an act of graffiti in progress, call 9-1-1.
+Anyone wishing to provide anonymous information about an active graffiti vandal or graffiti crime should call Crime Stoppers at 1-800-222-8477.

-Report existing graffiti by calling 905-546-CITY (2489) or on-line at www.hamilton.ca/graffitiform.
+Report existing graffiti by calling 905-546-2489 or online at www.hamilton.ca/graffitiform.
 Please be as specific as possible in the location and description of the graffiti.
 Incidents of graffiti will be prioritized and ones that are considered harmful to the community will be immediately removed.

 Property owners are responsible for removing graffiti from their own property as per City By-law.